WordPress/wordpress-playground/docs/index.md

 To go beyond the basic usage, you'll need to understand the project architecture.

-WordPress.wasm is made of the following building blocks:
+WordPress Sandbox is made of the following building blocks:

 ### PHP in JavaScript